60,000 Q&A topics -- Education, Aloha, & Fun

 I'd suggest tuning your CB radio to channel 19, and wait for somebody to advertise it.
 I've heard it myself, however this guy was selling chrome polish, truckers seem to get into their chrome parts and lighting effects.
 I don't know if a rust inhibitor is the right additive, that would be for steel, maybe he meant a corrosive inhibitor?
 If I were you, I'd track down the formula and then start writing ads for it.

-Blue Magic and other polishes contain ammonia which can cause aluminum to oxidize and tarnish a lot faster than it should.
+A. Blue Magic and other polishes contain ammonia which can cause aluminum to oxidize and tarnish a lot faster than it should.
 Products with ammonia seem to work really good but they do more damage in the long run.
-Be careful what you use!Philip M
+Be careful what you use!Philip M [last name deleted for privacy by Editor]

 - Linn Kansas